 While this was good news, I was still somewhat bummed that she’d have to be eating cooked raw food, or air-dried raw (ZiwiPeak).

 Both options are still very healthy, but ultimately I wanted to feed both pups fresh raw food for ultimate health & strong immune systems.

-Ashleigh relieved my worries by mentioning that lightly cooking the meals in our kitchen is nothing compared to the way kibble and other foods are prepared (and thus in need of nutrients added back in after cooking).
+Ashleigh relieved my worries by mentioning that lightly cooking the meals in my kitchen is nothing compared to the way kibble and other foods are prepared (and therefore in need of nutrients added back in after cooking).

-She said that there won’t be any nutrient loss by lightly warming up the Darwin’s food in a pan (or pouring boiling water over the pouch or right over the food and serve after having let it cool off a little).
+She said that there won’t be any nutrient loss by lightly warming up the Darwin’s food in a pan.
+Another option would be to pour boiling water over the pouch or right over the food and serve after having let it cool off a little.

 Over time the need for warming the meals up should be weaned off to feeding it refrigerator temperature again.